dustinpfister/blog_posts/_posts/threejs-arrow-helper.md

 ## 1 - What to know

-This is a post on using the built in arrow helpers in three.js to get a visual on directions.
+This is a post on using the built in arrow helpers in three.js to get a visual on directions in a three.js project.
 This is a fairly simple post but it is still not a [getting started post on three.js](/2018/04/04/threejs-getting-started/), let alone javaScript in general.
+So i assume that you have at least a little background when it comes to those topics and are just interested in reading more about how to use the library in new and interesting ways.

 ### 1.1 - Version numbers matter